FOSDEM/stands-website/README.md

 We use Bootstrap (4.5) for styling, so you can as well. jQuery is included (for Bootstrap), so you can use it.

-Please not that you cannot load any assets (images, css or js) from any other domain than stands.fosdem.org.
+Please note that you cannot load any assets (images, css or js) from any other domain than stands.fosdem.org.

 ## Feedback
 We realise this is certainly not the best possible option, but while we are fairly confident we can organise a physical edition,